 AJS Commercials

-The first AJS chassis, named the "Pilot" was announced in February 1929.
+The first AJS chassis, named the "Pilot" was introduced in February 1929.
 It had a conventional appearance and specification.
 It was intended as a high-speed, long-distance coach, but was equally at home as a service bus.
 The complete chassis included axles, engine and all related parts.
 Coach examples had 20 seats with plenty of leg room which made them unsuitable as service vehicles.
 The service bus was more basic and could seat 24.

 The engine, a type 6ERC designed by Henry Meadows of Fallings Park, Wolverhampton had 6 cylinders, overhead values and was fitted with a 4-speed gearbox.